WELCOME TO SUBZERO COMICS. WE BUY COMICS toys & games for CASH

 So you might be wondering when selling your comics.
 Are older comics worth more?
 This one has an easy answer.
 Yes.
 Older comics are worth more on average.
 HOWEVER.
 You must consider what we wrote above as well.

-If a comic book is old AND it is a superhero comic that is in good condition, then there is a good chance that the comic is worth more than a few dollars.
+If a comic book is old AND it is a superhero comic (the name of the hero matters too) that is in good condition, then there is a good chance that the comic is worth more than a few dollars.
 However, this is still not guaranteed.

 The next question you might have is: "what qualifies as old in comics?"
 Think of it the simplistic way.
-Anything from the 1930s-1960s is considered the be old comics worth more.
-While 70s comics aren't considered extremely old, many are starting to classify it as such.
+Anything from the 1930s-1960s is considered the be old and worth more.
+While 70s comics aren't considered extremely old, many are starting to classify them as such.

-If you have anything after the 1970s, then chance are that it is not worth as much, because it is considered modern.
-A modern comic from the 1980s and 1990s might not be worth much, unless you have an issue of significance.
+If you have anything after the 1970s, then chances are that it is not worth as much, because it is considered modern.
+A modern comic from the 1980s and 1990s might not be worth much unless you have an issue of significance.